awulkiew/boost-logos/README.md

 To edit and modify a [vector graphics](http://en.wikipedia.org/wiki/Vector_graphics) you'll need [vector graphics editor](http://en.wikipedia.org/wiki/Vector_graphics_editor).

-Logos in this repository was created using [Inkscape](http://en.wikipedia.org/wiki/Inkscape), a multiplatform open source vector graphics editor which can be downloaded [here](http://inkscape.org) or by executing `sudo apt-get install inkscape` in terminal on Linux with apt-get.
+Logos in this repository was created using [Inkscape](http://en.wikipedia.org/wiki/Inkscape), a multiplatform open source vector graphics editor which can be downloaded [here](http://inkscape.org).
+To install it on Linux with `apt-get` you can execute `sudo apt-get install inkscape` in terminal.
 Tutorials can be found in the Net, e.g. [here](http://inkscape.org/en/learn/tutorials/).

 #### Example set